Handling SQL Nulls with Two-Valued Logic

 A semantics $\semmvl{\,}$ of \sqlra\ conditions is determined by the semantics of comparisons $t \omega t'$; it then follows the connectives of $\mvl$ to express the semantics of complex condition, and the expressions of \sqlra\ and \sqlrarec\ follow the semantics of SQL.
 Such a semantics $\semmvl{\,}$ is {\em SQL-expressible for atomic predicates} if: \begin{enumerate}\itemsep=0pt \item without nulls, it coincides with SQL's semantics $\semsql{\,}$; \item for each truth value $\tv\in\TV$ and each comparison $\omega$ there is a condition $\theta_{\omega,\tv}(t,t')$ that evaluates to \vt\ in SQL if and only if $t\, \omega\, t'$ evaluates to $\tv$ in $\semmvl{\,}$. \end{enumerate}

-\OMIT{ A semantics $\semmvl{\,}$ of \sqlra\ or \sqlrarec\ expressions is given by the semantics of atomic conditions $P(\bar t)$ and equality, and then following the connectives of $\mvl$ for complex conditions.
-Such a semantics $\semmvl{\,}$ is {\em SQL-expressible for atomic predicates} if: \begin{enumerate}\itemsep=0pt \item without nulls, it coincides with SQL's semantics $\semsql{\,}$; \item for each truth value $\tv\in\TV$ and each atomic predicate $P$ there is a condition $\theta_{P,\tv}$ such that $\semmvl{P(\brt)}_{D,\eta} = \tv \text{ iff } \semsql{\theta_{P,\tv}}_{D,\eta} = \true$, for all $D$ and $\eta$. \end{enumerate} } These conditions simply exclude pathological situations when conditions like $1 \leq 2$ evaluate to truth values other than \vt, \vf, or when conditions like ``$\NULL\eq n$ evaluates to \vt'' are not expressible in SQL (say, $\NULL\eq n$ is \vt\ iff the $n$th Turing machine in some enumeration halts on the empty input).
+These conditions simply exclude pathological situations when conditions like $1 \leq 2$ evaluate to truth values other than \vt, \vf, or when conditions like ``$\NULL\eq n$ evaluates to \vt'' are not expressible in SQL (say, $\NULL\eq n$ is \vt\ iff the $n$th Turing machine in some enumeration halts on the empty input).
 Anything reasonable is permitted by being expressible.